larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 OK, so let's take a look at 78 cube here.
 OK.
 OK, and what we see is the
-video sector poking around.
+vidissector poking around.
 (7:01)
-And this is this is being shot off the 3:40 and and it's just showing where it looks.
+And this is this is being shot off the 340 and and it's just showing where it looks.
 It didn't have enough core memory to hold even a single frame video frame,